Back to Articles

 A deep dive into how thoughtful, long-term succession planning structured a multi-million dollar business transfer, saving a family ownership group millions in inheritance tax and preserving their operating control.

-1. The Challenge: The Looming Tax Cliff
+1 The Challenge: The Looming Tax Cliff

-The client, a regional construction and development firm known for its civic projects, was facing a difficult generational transition.
-The founder wished to transfer 100% ownership to his two children over a five-year period.
 However, without proper planning, the estimated fair market value of the company placed the inheritance well within the highest tax brackets for succession.
 The projected tax liability was so massive that the family would have been forced to liquidate core assets or, worse, sell a controlling stake to an external private equity firm simply to generate the liquidity needed for the tax payment.
-This outcome was unacceptable to the founder, who prioritized the family's continued control and legacy.

-2. The Diagnosis: Vague Valuation and Inefficient Structure
+2 The Diagnosis: Vague Valuation and Inefficient Structure

-• Unstructured Transfer: The founder's will provided a general intent to transfer, but lacked the legally required staged mechanisms to utilize annual and lifetime gifting exemptions.
+The founder's will provided a general intent to transfer, but lacked the legally required staged mechanisms to utilize annual and lifetime gifting exemptions.

-• Governance Vacuum: The next-generation leadership lacked a formal financial roadmap or training on the tax implications of managing the newly inherited wealth.
+The next-generation leadership lacked a formal financial roadmap or training on the tax implications of managing the newly inherited wealth.

-3. The Strategy: The Graduated Transfer Plan
+3 The Strategy: The Graduated Transfer Plan

-Phase 1: Valuation and Business Reorganization
+Phase 1: Business Reorganization

 Phase 2: Optimized Transfer Mechanism